Technigo/project-react-native-app/README.md

-# Project React Native App
+# Advice App 📱🔮

-This is my first app and it is an advice-giving-app using the Advice Slip JSON API https://api.adviceslip.com/ 📱🔮
+This is my first native app and it is an advice-giving-app using the Advice Slip JSON API https://api.adviceslip.com/

 ## Tech